kv1402/Open_Kattis/README.md

 https://open.kattis.com/

-Some programming exercises from https://open.kattis.com/ written with Python
+Some programming exercises from https://open.kattis.com/ written in Python